Camera Equipment That Should Be Used For Photographing Events and Weddings

 The majority of professional photographers use cameras that are "full frame".
 What this means is that the sensor (the part of the camera that actually captures the images) is quite large.
 In a nutshell this means that you get "cleaner" images in dim situations.
 This is critical for event photographers.
 Ever notice that your phone photos look fine when you take a photo during the day but turn into a grainy mess when you take them in low light situations?
 Part of the reason is that the little camera in phones just do not have the light gathering capabilities that pro cameras and lenses do.

-In regards to camera lenses this is a complex and complicated discussion that is beyond the scope of this overview.
+With regard to camera lenses, this is a complex and complicated discussion that is beyond the scope of this overview.
 There is no right or wrong… as long as they work and you like how they look.
 There are entire websites dedicated to it.
 I think the main thing is that you do not go to an event with just one lens.
 You should have a few to cover your bases and safeguard against failure.

 So there you have it.
 That is my opinion what is required to photograph an important event such as a wedding.
 If you have any comments or questions I would love to hear from you.
 You can contact me here: